I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsclassextension/nf-sensorsclassextension-isensordriver-onclientdisconnect.md

 <p>The user revokes permission for an application to access the device that contains the specified sensor.</p>

-<p>The cleanup work from a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff545512">ISensorClassExtension::CleanupFile</a> has completed.</p>
+<p>The cleanup work from a call to <a href="sensors.isensorclassextension_cleanupfile">ISensorClassExtension::CleanupFile</a> has completed.</p>

 <p>You can use this call as a signal to update lists and reference counts of connected applications. </p>

 <p>For more information about how to use this method, see <a href="NULL">Filtering data</a>.</p>

 <p>The following example code demonstrates an implementation of <b>ISensorDriver::OnClientDisconnect</b>.
 This function uses an ATL simple map, named Clients, to keep track of connected clients.
-See <a href="https://msdn.microsoft.com/library/windows/hardware/ff545573">ISensorDriver::OnClientConnect</a> for an example of how connected clients are added to the map.</p>

-<p>The ClientData structure is defined as follows.</p>

-<p>The function definition follows.</p>

-<p>The sensor class extension calls this method in the following instances:</p>

-<p>An application closes normally.</p>

-<p>The user revokes permission for an application to access the device that contains the specified sensor.</p>

-<p>The cleanup work from a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff545512">ISensorClassExtension::CleanupFile</a> has completed.</p>

-<p>You can use this call as a signal to update lists and reference counts of connected applications. </p>

-<p>For more information about how to use this method, see <a href="NULL">Filtering data</a>.</p>

-<p>The following example code demonstrates an implementation of <b>ISensorDriver::OnClientDisconnect</b>.
-This function uses an ATL simple map, named Clients, to keep track of connected clients.
-See <a href="https://msdn.microsoft.com/library/windows/hardware/ff545573">ISensorDriver::OnClientConnect</a> for an example of how connected clients are added to the map.</p>
+See <a href="sensors.isensordriver_onclientconnect">ISensorDriver::OnClientConnect</a> for an example of how connected clients are added to the map.</p>

 <p>The ClientData structure is defined as follows.</p>